◊ Abdominal Wall Affwctions & Hernia ◊

 1-The wound and its neighborhood, together with the protruding portion, are carefully cleansed, any foreign bodies are carefully removed, and the necrotised wound, omentum, or organ is excised.

 2-Reposistioning of the prolapsed organ, Omental prolapse is least dangerous, because when its return is difficult or impossible, a large piece may be removed without bad consequences.
-Bowel prolapse is more dangerous, because when the serosa is injured its vitality is lowered and favour the growth of infective organisms.
+Bowel prolapse is more dangerous, because when the serosa is injured its vitality is lowered and favors the growth of infective organisms.
 Prolapses of the large intestine are generally least troublesome.
 In the horse, prolapse of the colon or cecum, is more easily reduced and kept in position than that of the small intestine, because the colic mesentery is shorter than that of the small intestine, and the viscus is less sensitive to operative interference.

 3-Suturing of the wound with suitable suture material